Mar

 Steps In The Muniment Of Title Probate Process

-1. All that is required in the MT probate process is the filing of the application for probate (which must be sworn to) with the Will attached, and one follow-up hearing before the probate judge to assure him or her that the requirements for probate as a MT have been met.
-The judge will sign an order admitting the Will to probate as a MT if the legal requirements have been met.
+1. The filing of the application for probate (which must be sworn to) with the Will attached, and one follow-up hearing before the probate judge to assure him or her that the requirements for probate as a MT have been met.
+The judge will sign an order admitting the Will to probate as a MT at the conclusion of the hearing if the legal requirements have been met.

 2. The order then automatically is carried forward in the official public records for the county in which the probate was filed.
-Unless there is real estate owned in another county, nothing further is required for the transfer of property to the beneficiaries in that county.
+Unless there is real estate owned in another county, nothing further is required for the transfer of property in that county to the beneficiaries under the Will.

-4. A certified copy of the MT probate documents also can be presented to holders of other assets of the decedent, such as bank accounts and investment accounts, to authorize the transfer to beneficiaries.
+4. Presenting a certified copy of the MT probate documents to holders of other assets of the decedent, such as bank accounts and investment accounts, to authorize the transfer to beneficiaries.

 Unfortunately, many banks and similar institutions will try to tell you that they must have letters testamentary, which are only issued in a full probate, to transfer assets.
-This is not true under Texas law, and I have had to educate many such parties with the threat of a lawsuit for failure to honor the order in the MT proceeding.
+This is not true under Texas law.
+I have had to educate many such third parties, with the threat of a lawsuit, to get them to honor the order in the MT proceeding.
 Magically, once I have provided these third parties with the law, they back down on the demand for letters testamentary.

 Ready To Get Started?

-If you would like to discuss whether your loved one's Will can be handled by a muniment of title probate, or have other questions about probate, please contact Adair M. Buckner for a free initial consultation.*
+If you would like to discuss whether your loved one's Will can be handled by a muniment of title probate, or have other questions about the Texas probate process, please contact Adair M. Buckner for a free initial consultation.*

 Get A Free Consultation